 - Ministry of Justice employees (Magistrates, Judges, Clerks, CPS)

 - Immigration Officers

-Applicants in the below roles may be eligible at the discretion of the Special Recruitment Manager or Chief Officer and will require written support from their respective employers, Chief Officer, Governor or local NHS Trust.
+Applicants in the below roles may be eligible at the discretion of Wiltshire Police Recruitment or Chief Officer and will require written support from their respective employers, Chief Officer, Governor or local NHS Trust.
 Applicants may also be required to produce a copy of their job description for consideration by the recruitment manager:

 - Armed Forces Reserves